horankev/sfislands/README.md

 `sfislands` provides functions to make this task easier.

-It also provides a number of further helper functions to examine these contiguity structures and use them in models such that the workflow is streamlined from the human side.
+It also provides a number of further helper functions to examine these neighbourhood structures and use them in models such that the workflow is streamlined from the human side.

 ### Mainland France (`guerry` dataset)